rtortori/ld-docker102/README.md

 ![app running as process](images/img1.png)

-Nice, the app is running smoothly and we can see in runs in the 'developer-vm' as shown in the browser.
+Nice, the app is running smoothly and we can see it runs in the 'developer-vm' as shown in the browser.
 However, you are running it as a process and you had to install the required dependencies in the host itself.

 Let's containerize this application!
-First of all, you need a 'Dockerfile', which is a special file that instructs Docker how this container should be built.
+First of all, you need a 'Dockerfile', which is a special file that instructs Docker about how this container should be built.

-In your terminal, hit CRTL+C to stop the running application:
+In your terminal, hit CTRL+C to stop the running application:

 ```bash
 [...]